| Group | Lanthanides | Melting point | 822 oC, 1511.6 oF, 1095.15 K |

 Biological role

-Europium has no known biological role, and has low toxicity.
+Europium has no known biological role.
+It has low toxicity.

 Natural abundance

-In common with other lanthanides, europium is found principally in the minerals monazite and bastnaesite, from which it can be prepared.
+In common with other lanthanides, europium is mainly found in the minerals monazite and bastnaesite.
+It can be prepared from these minerals.
 However, the usual method of preparation is by heating europium(Ill) oxide with an excess of lanthanum under vacuum.

 Electronegativity (Pauling scale) |